-Sean Davey acknowledges the Ngunnawal people; their elders, past, present and future, as the traditional owners of the Canberra region.
+Sean Davey acknowledges the Ngunawal people as the traditional owners of the Canberra region.

-Sean has been a professional photographer for 18 years and is regularly commissioned for editorial, corporate, architectural and portrait assignments.
+A professional photographer for the past 18 years, Sean is regularly commissioned for editorial, corporate, architectural and portrait assignments.

 Sean has developed photography education programs, including this one for the Gallery of Modern Art/Queensland Art Gallery (GOMA).
 Sean was selected as an Artist-In-Residence for the ACT Government /Australia Council’s Artist-in-Schools program in 2015, as well being as a finalist in the Olive Cotton Portrait Prize at Tweed River Gallery in NSW.
 Sean received the Runner-Up Award in the 2009 Moran Contemporary Photography Prize at the State Library of NSW, and has been exhibited in the William & Winifred Bowness Photography Prize (2007 & 2001) at the Monash Gallery of Art.

 Sean is an avid photobook collector, his influences include André Kertész, Walker Evans, Bruce Davidson, Antoine D'Agata, Susan Meiselas, William Eggleston, Eugene Richards, Bertien van Manen, Araki Nobuyoshi, Boris Mikhailov, Mark Cohen & Algirdas Šeškus.